Tapping into a global trend

 From horseback riding to cave diving, puffin watching to hot spring soaking, Iceland has turned itself into a popular vacation destination.
 Until fairly recently however, beer tourists didn’t have much to entice them to this island nation in the North Atlantic.
 In fact, 2019 marks only 30 years since Iceland legalized the sale and consumption of beer with over 2.25% alcohol, ending nearly eight decades of a curious and narrowly defined type of prohibition.
 Things have changed considerably however, particularly in the last few years.

 The first Icelandic craft brewery, Bruggsmiðjan, which produces the popular Kaldi, didn’t open until 2006, and as recently as 2015 there were only seven small breweries nationwide.
 Today, nearly 30 beer companies dot the countryside, with the highest concentration in greater Reykjavík.
-There’s trendy KEX Brewing in the capital city, which just opened its second location in Portland, Oregon; Ölverk Pizza and Brewery in the South, where the brewhouse is powered by geothermal energy; Brugghús Steðja, which gained publicity by making beers with unusual ingredients including smoked whale testicles; and Lady Brewery, one of the newer brands in Iceland, started by two young women in a home kitchen.
+There’s trendy KEX Brewing in the capital city (part of KEX Hostel, which just opened its second location in Portland, Oregon); Ölverk Pizza and Brewery in the South, where the brewhouse is powered by geothermal energy; Brugghús Steðja, which gained publicity by making beers with unusual ingredients including smoked whale testicles; and Lady Brewery, one of the newer brands in Iceland, started by two young women in a home kitchen.

 Ölverk Pizza and Brewery in Hveragerði.